msaricaumbc/DS602/final/readme.md

 # Final

-Original dataset for documentation: https://archive.ics.uci.edu/dataset/20/census+income
+Original dataset for documentation: https://archive.ics.uci.edu/dataset/20/census+income (DO NOT USE THIS DATA)

 Use the data from the following location: https://github.com/msaricaumbc/DS_data/tree/master/ds602/final2